openstack/monasca-api/README.md

 * keystore - The keystore holding the SSL Client certificate if connSSLClientAuth is true
 * keystorePassword - The password for the keystore
 * defaultAuthorizedRoles - An array of roles that authorize a user to access the complete Monasca API.
 User must have at least one of these roles.
 See below
+* readOnlyAuthorizedRoles - An array of roles that authorize a user to only GET (but not POST, PUT...) metrics.
+See Keystone Roles below
 * agentAuthorizedRoles - An array of roles that authorize only the posting of metrics.
 See Keystone Roles below
 * adminAuthMethod - "password" if the Monasca API should adminUser and adminPassword to login to the Keystone server to check the user's token, "token" if the Monasca API should use adminToken
 * adminUser - Admin user name